cwendorf/BASE/README.md

-# BASE  Basic Analytical Statistics with Excel
+# Basic Analytical Statistics with Excel

+CREATE | ARISE | EASE

+---

 ## CREATE: Course Resource for Editing and Analyzing Tutorials with Excel